-“When we were there, we read the letters of the many people who had returned wood to you with tales of bad luck, ruined marriages as well as other stories of misfortune.
+“When we were there, we read the letters of the many people who had returned wood to you with tales of bad luck, ruined marriages, and other stories of misfortune.
 At first, we did not believe the ramblings of such obviously superstitious persons, but upon a review of the life and lack of luck that our family member had these past 30 years, we have begun to wonder if possibly the legend could have some truth to it.”

 “I picked up this petrified rock about 13 years ago when I visited the national park.
 I came across it today and decided I should send it back to you.
 I am sorry that I took it and wish for you to have it back.
 Thank you.
 P.S.
 It has been bad luck to me.”

-It’s truly a sad state of affairs, as tourists can purchase petrified wood collected legally from private land in a number of nearby businesses.
-These pieces are generally inexpensive, and, the curse doesn’t come with them.
+It’s truly a sad state of affairs, as tourists can purchase petrified wood collected legally from private land in several nearby businesses.
+These pieces are generally inexpensive, and the curse doesn’t come with them.

 Attention Would Be Thieves!! — Head on down the road, shell out a couple of bucks for your souvenir, and avoid the curse!